Firewise Home Assessment Program

 Objectives

-- Improve the health of local forested areas by thinning and pruning conifer trees to enhance vigor and encourage regeneration.
+Improve the health of local forested public lands by thinning and pruning conifer trees to enhance vigor and encourage regeneration.

 Program Overview

-For residents living in neighborhoods exposed to wildfires, AFD provides on-site visits to offer specific recommendations for vegetation management and home maintenance.
-Through federal funding assistance, AFD provides financial assistance to remove dead, beetle killed spruce and densely growing coniferous trees from private property.
+For residents living in neighborhoods exposed to wildfires, AFD provides on-site visits to offer specific recommendations for vegetation management and Firewise home maintenance.
+This includes recommendations to remove both live and dead conifers within 15 feet of homes, maintain a non-combustible area within 3 feet of the home, keep lawns trimmed and watered, clean gutters and maintain metal screening on eaves and chimneys.
+Through limited federal funding assistance, AFD can provide for 50% reimbursement up to a maximum of $500 to remove dead, beetle killed spruce and densely growing coniferous trees from private property.
 The primary goal is to reduce the potential for homes to ignite during a wildfire.

 The potential for home ignition is determined by the “home’s fuel characteristics and the heat sources within 100-200 feet adjacent to a home” (Cohen 2000).
 Treating the fuels in this area can reduce the severity of fire behavior by limiting the amount of combustible material.
 Forest fuels in Southcentral Alaska account for the trees, shrubs, and grass in your yard that can burn toward your home and ignite any combustible materials on or around your home.